anchpop/wise_mans_haskell/book.md

         hClose handle
     ```

-    Writing a file is more complicated due to Haskell's laziness, and I recommend using either the [Pipes](http://hackage.haskell.org/package/pipes) or [Conduit](http://hackage.haskell.org/package/conduit) library for it.
-I discuss how to use Pipes in a later chapter.
+    Writing a file is more complicated due to Haskell's laziness, so we recommend using either the [Pipes](http://hackage.haskell.org/package/pipes) or [Conduit](http://hackage.haskell.org/package/conduit) library for it.
+We'll discuss how to use Pipes in a later chapter.

 7) `sequence`

-    This is an interesting function!marginnote(I don't display `sequence`'s type signature because it's a little complicated/), what it does is take a list of `IO` actions and return an IO action that executes all of them.
+    This is an interesting function!marginnote(We won't display `sequence`'s type signature because it's a little complicated/), what it does is take a list of `IO` actions and return an IO action that executes all of them.

     ```haskell
     Prelude> sequence [print "hello", print 3, putStrLn "bonjour"]